Open Container Law in Georgia

 While many notable changes have come in the form of more severe criminal penalties for individuals convicted of various driving under the influence offenses, there are several other driving under the influence statutes including Georgia’s open container law.

-This law was passed with explicit purpose of addressing growing concerns about alcohol involvement in motor vehicle crashes around the UNited States.
-Motor vehicle collisions are the leading cause of death for individuals aged two to thirty three and while only six percent of crashes involve alcohol, forty one percent of all fatal crashes involve the use of alcohol.
+This law was passed with the explicit purpose of addressing growing concerns about alcohol involvement in motor vehicle crashes around the United States.
+Motor vehicle collisions are the leading cause of death for individuals aged two to thirty-three and while only six percent of crashes involve alcohol, forty-one percent of all fatal crashes involve the use of alcohol.
 Individuals who are charged with this type of law frequently find it essential to retain the services

 Applicable Georgia Law

 Law in the official code of Georgia makes it illegal for any individual to possess or consume an open alcoholic beverage container in the passenger area of a motor vehicle on a road or shoulder.
 There are several areas that are left unspecified by this law.

 There are several vague terms, however, used in this code, which individuals should understand:

 - Open Container.
 In accordance with this code, an open alcoholic beverage container is any bottle, can, or receptacle that contains any amount of alcohol and ether is open, has a broken seal, or the contents of the container have been partially removed.

 - Passenger Area.
 This area generally refers to any area inside a motor vehicle where a driver or passenger sits while the motor vehicle is in operation.
 Locked glove compartments and trunks are considered part of the passenger area.

 - The Container Must Hold Some Beverage.
 The container must contain some beverages.
 If the bottle is completely empty, a motorist will not be charged with violating the open container law.

 Law in the state of Georgia makes an exception for unfinished bottles of wine that are purchased at restaurants and have been resealed.